open-policy-agent/opa/site/documentation/references/rest/index.md

 - **404** - not found
 - **500** - server error

-The server returns 400 if an input document required for the query was not supplied.
+The server returns 400 if either:

+1. The query requires an input document and the client did not supply one.
+2. The query already defines an input document and the client did supply one.

 The server returns 404 in two cases: